Child Adoption Lawyers in Delhi | Process, Rules & CARA Help

 Procedure for a valid adoption

-• The Hindu Adoption and Maintenance Act, of 1956, allows the adoptive party to submit an application to the Child Welfare Agency.
-The couple may register for a child at An agency accredited by the Central Adoption Resource Authority (CARA) in New Delhi or an adoption Coordination Agency (ACA) located in the capital city of each state.
+• The adoptive party submits an application to register with an agency accredited by the Central Adoption Resource Authority (CARA) in New Delhi or a Specialised Adoption Agency (SAA) in the relevant state.

-There is a directive that adoption proceedings have to be completed within two hearings, and the petition has to be disposed of within two months of the filing of the petition.
+The District Magistrate is required to dispose of the adoption application within two months of its filing.
 The certified copy of the order has to be obtained by the agency within 10 days.
 The agency must also obtain the birth certificate of the child, with the names of the adoptive parents.

 adoption